laxman-kandhukuri/Netflix-clone/README.md

 - **Kubernetes Manifest:** Modify for tailored application deployment on Kubernetes.
 - **Dockerfile:** Customize for building Docker images according to project requirements.

-## Usage:

-1. Clone the repository.
-2. Modify Jenkinsfile, Kubernetes Manifest, and Dockerfile based on project needs.
-3. Implement CI/CD pipelines, security scanning, and monitoring for a streamlined DevOps workflow.

-Feel free to reach out for any clarifications or additional details.
-Happy DevOps-ing!

 ## Server Requirements:

 We need four servers for our today’s Project: